 The close proximity of Venus from the Sun at these times means that only a narrow range of latitudes are able to make bi-daily observations of Venus.
 The observable latitudes are always North of about 30º North or South of 30º South; this is because of the shallow rising and setting angles of celestial bodies at latitudes which are closer to the poles.
 Indeed, the closer to the poles one is positioned, the greater the chances of seeing these events.
 Observers at Equatorial and Tropical latitudes can never observe them.

-Some thirteen hours after the dawn observation of Venus, our observer at 50º North is able to view the planet on a second occasion, this time looking West as dusk falls (rolling over the image - or clicking on it - reveals a labelled version).
+Some thirteen hours after the dawn observation of Venus, our observer at 50º North is able to view the planet on a second occasion, this time looking West as dusk falls (click on thumbnail for a full-size image, 286 KB).
+A labelled version of the diagram appears here (293 KB).
 The ecliptic latitude of Venus is still 8°.4, however during the period since dawn the planet has moved a little Westward - hence its solar elongation has reduced to 9°.4 North of the Sun.
 Note that, at the precise moment of inferior conjunction 2½ days later (11 hours UT on March 25th 2017), the angle of the ecliptic latitude and the solar elongation of Venus will be exactly the same, i.e. 8°.3 North of the Sun, as listed in Table 4 below.

 During a typical 8-year Venus cycle there will be two good and two poor opportunities to view Venus in both evening and morning skies on the same day.
 Two of these will favour the Northern hemisphere (when Venus is North of the ecliptic) and the other two the Southern hemisphere (when Venus is South of the ecliptic).
 The good opportunities take place when Venus is about 8º from the ecliptic; in the poorer (and more difficult) cases the planet is only 5º or 6º away from it.